opencv/opencv/.github/ISSUE_TEMPLATE.md

 Please:

 * Read the documentation to test with the latest developer build.
-* Check if other person has already opened the same issue to avoid duplicates.
-You can comment on it if there already is an open issue.
+* Check if other person has already created the same issue to avoid duplicates.
+You can comment on it if there already is an issue.
 * Try to be as detailed as possible in your report.
-* Report only one problem per opened issue.
+* Report only one problem per created issue.

 This is a template helping you to create an issue which can be processed as quickly as possible.
 This is the bug reporting section for the OpenCV library.
 -->